nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_.
 The _home folder_ will be where all the data files will be saved.

-4. *Windows:* Open the home folder and right click anywhere in the red box, as shown in the image below.
+4. *Windows:* Open the home folder and right-click anywhere in the red box, as shown in the image below.
 Click "Open in Terminal".
 A terminal window will pop up, then type in the command `java -jar medconnect.jar` to run the application.<br><br>
 <img src="images/Quickstart-new-terminal.png" alt="New terminal on Windows"><br><br>
-*MacOS:* Right click home folder.
+*MacOS:* Right-click home folder.
 Hover over "Services".
 Select "New Terminal at folder".
 A terminal window will pop up, then type in the command `java -jar medconnect.jar` to run the application.<br><br>
    <img src="images/Quickstart-new-terminal-MacOS.png" alt="New terminal on MacOS">

 5. Type the command in the [command box](#command-box) and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>